 Board Member Pete Kerckhoff

-After graduating fro college, Pete Kerckhoff joined a start-up company in California as an engineer.
+After graduating from college, Pete Kerckhoff joined a start-up company in California as an engineer.
 He went on to earn his masters’ degrees in business and in technology.
 His experiences include working as an engineer, engineering manager, university professor, college dean, chief academic officer for a university, and a small business owner.
-Pete served on the City of Raymore Board of Planning and Zoning for two years, the City Council for five years, and as Mayor since 2012.
+Pete served on the City of Raymore Board of Planning and Zoning for two years, the City Council for five years, and as Mayor from 2012 to 2016.

 Pete and Renee, his wife of 34 years, have lived in Raymore for more than 20 years.
 Their daughters graduated from Ray-Pec schools and Missouri colleges and now live in Springfield and Phoenix.